zencart/documentation/content/user/upgrading/detailed_upgrading.md

 # Plugin Considerations

 In the discussions earlier on this page we assume the changes you have made are things like language file changes or maybe small code tweaks you did.
 If the changes are plugins, there may be a better way than just porting the old changes forward to the new version: you can check the [Plugins Library](https://www.zen-cart.com/downloads.php) for an updated version of the plugin.
 If you don't see one, you can ask on the plugin's support thread.
-It may be best to remove a plugin's "old" version's files before installing its new files (consult its documentation and filestructure to see if much has changed), in case it's important that older files be sure to be removed.
+It may be best to remove a plugin's "old" version's files before installing its new files (consult its documentation and file structure to see if much has changed), in case it's important that older files be sure to be removed.

 # Templates

 When it comes to templates, if you obtained your template from the Plugins Library, the advice above applies.
 If your template came from a commercial vendor, you should approach that vendor and ask about an upgrade.

 If you are upgrading from 1.5.4 or below, you have another decision to make: Zen Cart 1.5.5 and above are designed to be used on mobile devices as well as desktop devices.
 Your older template is likely not mobile friendly, so you may wish to get one that is.
-The built in [responsive classic](/user/template/other_templates/#responsive-classic-template-product-page) template introduced in v1.5.5 is a good start.
+The built-in [responsive classic](/user/template/other_templates/#responsive-classic-template-product-page) template introduced in v1.5.5 is a good start.

 HOWEVER: If you are changing your template, YOU SHOULD CONSIDER **TREATING A CHANGE OF TEMPLATE AS A SEPARATE STEP** FROM YOUR UPGRADE.
 Tweaking templates "to perfection" can endlessly delay implementing an upgrade if you aren't diligent.
 Better to complete your upgrade first, and do your template change as a separate step.